Bundala National Park

 Located 190 kilometers from the capital city of Colombo it can be accessed through Habarana Trincomalee road from the Gal Oya junction which is only 6 kilometers from the Park.
-The Kudulla National Park plays a vital role in the region’s planned wild life protection which clearly stands attest the protection of bountiful natural heritage not just for survival but also to flourish for the future generations.
+The Kaudulla National Park plays a vital role in the region’s planned wild life protection which clearly attests the protection of bountiful natural heritage not just for survival but also to flourish for the future generations.

-Located between Wasgamuwa National Park and Minneriya National Park this 6656 hectare conservations include semi mixed evergreen grass lands and riverside forests as well.
-Known for the flamboyant array of aquatic birds such as cormorants, painted storks and others, which attracts photographers from around the region, the wetlands of Kudulla Park is also home for fishing cats, sambar deer, the endangered rusty spotted cat, sloth bear and even at times leopards.Add to my trip
+Located between Wasgamuwa National Park and Minneriya National Park this 6656 hectare conservation park includes semi mixed evergreen grass lands and riverside forests as well.
+Known for the flamboyant array of aquatic birds such as cormorants, painted storks and others, which attracts photographers from around the region, the wetlands of Kudulla Park is also home for fishing cats, sambar deer, the endangered rusty spotted cat, sloth bear and even at times leopards.Add to My Trip

 Yala National Park is a national park in Sri Lanka.
 The reserve covers 979 km², although only the original 141 km² are open to the public.
 It was established in 1894 as a Game Sanctuary.
 Much of the reserve is parkland, but it also contains jungle, beaches, freshwater lakes and rivers and scrubland.
 The latter zone is punctuated with enormous rocky outcrops.
 The ranges of habitats give rise to a good range of wildlife.Add to My Trip

 Lahugala National Park